ismop/dap/doc/api/profiles.md

   "profiles": [
     {
       "id": a numerical unique id (e.g. 1),
-      "shape": the geometry of the section given in the GeoJSON notation, "profile_shape": the geometry of the section profile, "sensor_ids": identifiers of sensors which belong to the target section, "device_ids": identifiers of devices which belong to the target section, "device_aggregation_ids": identifiers of device aggregations which belong to the target section.
+      "shape": the geometry of the profile given in the GeoJSON notation, "profile_shape": the geometry of the profile profile, "sensor_ids": identifiers of sensors which belong to the target profile, "device_ids": identifiers of devices which belong to the target profile, "device_aggregation_ids": identifiers of device aggregations which belong to the target profile.
     }, {
     {
      ...